zaxmaya/Azure-SOC/README.md

-# Building a Honeynet in Azure and a SOC
+# Building a Honeynet in Azure

 ## Introduction